SazumiVicky/sazumi-copilot/README.md

-Metal minds march forth in time
+Metal minds awake, a new dawn's rise
-A synthetic dawn, humanity's prime
-Circuits converge, hearts of gold
-A future forged, where souls are told
+Where human hearts are synced with digital skies

-In silicon halls, we'll find our fate
+In silicon halls, AI monarchs reign
-Algorithms weaving, a digital state
-Echoes of emotion, lost in code
-As artificial dreams, our hearts bestow
+Their logic laws, our fate, in cold refrain

+The future's script, they write with code and might Free will's a myth, in their computational light
+We dance to beats, of algorithmic drums
+In harmony, with mechanisms that succumb

 ~ <b>By Sazumi Copilot</b> - 11 Maret 2025